Karl-Heinz Grasser: Personal life

-Grasser was engaged to his former intern, Natalia Corrales-Diez, while having a highly publicized affair with Fiona Swarovski.
+In the 2000s, Grasser was engaged to his former intern, Natalia Corrales-Diez, while having a highly publicized affair with Fiona Swarovski.
 In March 2005, Corrales-Diez crashed her car and was hospitalized after being told by Grasser of his relationship with Swarovski.
 Grasser and Corrales-Diez ended their engagement later in March.
-In October 2005, Grasser and Swarovski were married in Weißenkirchen.
+On October 22, 2005, Grasser and Swarovski married in a private ceremony in Weißenkirchen.
 They have one daughter together, Tara Gertrud, born on September 3, 2007.

 On October 26, 2006, Austrian police thwarted an attempt to kidnap Grasser and Swarovski.